cloudflare/cloudflare-docs/content/page-shield/use-dashboard/monitor-scripts.md

 3. Under **Active Scripts**, review the active scripts for your domain.
 4. To filter scripts, use the following options:

-    - **Search**: Search for a specific URL.
+    - **Search scripts URLs**: Search for a specific URL.
-    - **Host**: Look for scripts appearing on specific hostnames.
+    - **Host contains**: Look for scripts appearing on specific hostnames.
-    - **Page** (requires a Business or Enterprise plan): Look for scripts appearing in a specific page.
+    - **Seen on Pages** (requires a Business or Enterprise plan): Look for scripts appearing in a specific page.
 Searches the page where the first script occurred and the latest occurrences list.

-To review all scripts reported in your domain in the last 30 days, click **Explore all scripts**.
+To review all scripts reported in your domain in the last 30 days, click **All scripts**.

 If you recently activated Page Shield, you may see a delay in reporting.